max-andr/deepanswer/README.md

-# deepanswer
-The code for my Bachelor Thesis at DNURT:
-"Development of system for access to encyclopedic knowledge in natural language"
+# Development of system for access to encyclopedic knowledge in natural language
+This is the code for my Bachelor Thesis at DNURT.

-Easy way to interact with Semantic Web by simple words.
+It allows to easily interact with Semantic Web by simple words.